specailm5/Flow.Launcher.Plugin.VolumeControl/README.md

 ## License

-MIT © 2025 [Your Name or Organization]
+MIT © 2025 Saif Al-zharani
 Contributions and feedback are welcome!